SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

 In order to carry out this plan, we need the moduli space $\hat{\matheu{M}}_0(L,\beta)$ to be regular.
 This can be achieved by keeping $J$ fixed, and perturbing the $J$-holomorphic equation to:

-where $Y \in \Omega^1(D,\Gamma_0(TX_f))$ is a $1$-form on $D$ with values in the space of vector fields on $X_f$ that have compact support in the complement of $R_+$ in $X_f$.
+where the perturbation datum $Y \in \Omega^1(D,\Gamma_0(TX_f))$ is a $1$-form on $D$ with values in the space of Hamiltonian vector fields on $X_f$, that have compact support in the complement of $R_+$ in $X_f$.
 This class of perturbations is large enough to achieve transversality, see for example \cite{PL-theory}, section (9k).
-We can therefore fix a sufficiently small $Y$ for which the perturbed moduli space
+We can therefore fix a sufficiently small $Y$ for which the perturbed moduli space:

 is a regular.
 Next, we pushforward this whole story to $\mathbb{P}^n$.
 Let $\alpha=\phi_{*}(\beta)$, and we set $Z=\phi_*Y \in \Omega^1(D,\Gamma_0(T\mathbb{P}^n))$ to be the pushforward of the perturbation datum $Y$, where now $\Gamma_0(T\mathbb{P}^n)$ stands for vector fields with compact support in the complement of the branch locus $V(f)\subseteq \mathbb{P}^n$.